rafaelrosas19/react-employee-directory/README.md

 https://rafaelrosas19.github.io/react-employee-directory/

-The purpose of this application is to allow a user the ability to view an employee directory so they can quickly access an employee's contact information.
+The purpose of this application is to allow a manager or employee the ability to view an employee directory so they can quickly access a colleague's contact information without having to scroll through a series of many pages.

 ![](public/dir.gif)